ShruthiHanuGowda/react-redux-jest-enzyme-app/README.md

    first create instance of that class test for state value and also test on returning value
 8. git hooks: pre-push (use library called husky)
+   Fix Your Mistakes, Don't Commit Them!
+Pre-Commit Git Hook Checks with Husky and Lint Staged npm i husky lint-staged -D
    note:
    to view versions: npm view react-redux versions